adhoctraining/cybersecurity/home.md

 ## Intrusion and Data Breaches

 * Define intrusion
-* Define data breache
+* Define data breaches
-* Tyeps of instruders
+* Types of intruders
 * Types of hackers

 **Types of threat actors**